tbergeron/freelance/README.md

 - A: We need project management with task tracking, time tracking that actually exports to something useful, file management, a simple wiki, a _daily todo_ widget in which you can drag a few tasks for the day and a good overview page.

 ---

+Other ideas: For developer it would be interesting to link repositories with projects, so we could reference tasks in commits/list commits per tasks.
+For designers and other document-oriented tasks it, file versioning could be a great idea. (_i.e. instead of adding a new file for every design revisions, simply upload a new revision on the same file_)